Housing Matters

 Care needs that may be supported in EC housing

-Referrals can only be accepted for Camden residents who have been assessed by Adult Social Care and have an eligible support need that would be best met in Extra Care, whether due to frailty, physical or cognitive limitations, learning disabilities, autism, mental health conditions, or a combination of these
+Referrals can only be accepted for Camden residents who have been assessed by Adult Social Care and have an eligible support need that would be best met in Extra Care, whether due to frailty, learning disabilities, autism, mental health conditions, or a combination of these

 How tenants may be supported

-The EC setting will enable the provider to support people to maintain and develop their independent living skills, maintain their tenancies, link them into appropriate services and provide care and support.
-The EC provider will ensure that care and support is provided in a strength based way that upholds tenants' rights, dignity and privacy and in an enabling way which ensures the attainment of an optimum level of independence.
+The EC setting will enable the provider to support people to maintain their independent living skills, manage their tenancies, link them into appropriate services and provide practical care and support.
+The EC provider will ensure that care and support is offered in a strengths-based way that upholds tenants' rights, dignity and privacy.

 Extra Care housing in the borough